 If you’re looking for an incredible experience around New Zealand without the stress of planning it all out yourself, the chance to travel with amazing people, and explore New Zealand the way it was meant to be seen – the outdoors with a ton of adventure, check them out!

-Use code “GOINGAWESOMEPLACES” to get a free sleeping bag rental (valued at NZ$60) for your entire trip!
+On top of that, use code “GOINGAWESOMEPLACES” to get a free sleeping bag rental (valued at NZ$60) for your entire trip!

 5 main take aways